Guidance for e-commerce, marketing and SaaS directors, managers, analysts and specialists.

 Myth: Conversion optimization requires A/B testing, and we should always be testing.

-Fact: A/B testing is an integral part of conversion optimization, but there’s a lot of work to be done first.
+Fact: A/B testing is an integral part of improving conversion rates, but there’s a lot of work to be done first.
 You need to go through a validation process to come up with an effective iterative testing process.

 Let us turn to the book of Ecclesiastes.
 OK, stay here, actually.
 A/B testing has its time and purpose, as do all things.
 It’s a simple as this: what are you going to test?
 But more than that, what you test has to represent a worthwhile starting point – a baseline.